advanca/advanca-worker/README.md

 sudo apt-get install -y make build-essential cmake protobuf-compiler golang automake libtool libssl-dev
 ```

-For other Linux distributions, there are no instructions available yet.
-However, you may install similar packages and get them working with the project after some modifications.
+> For other Linux distributions, there are no instructions available yet.
+However, you may install similar packages and get them working with the project.

 ### Intel SGX for Linux